PZ808/KC_Real-Estate-Analysis/README.md

 - [ ] Box plots (filtering outliers)
 - [ ] Data description (statistics for mean, stdev etc)
 - [ ] Drop features that are correlated
+- [ ] Price vs. longitude and latitude
 * Modeling
 - [ ] Split data into numerical and categorical columns
 - [ ] Identify target variable and test and train data